zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/panelbar/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: How to use the PanelBar PHP class, server-side wrapper for Kendo UI PanelBar widget
+page_title: How to use the PanelBar PHP class, server-side wrapper for Kendo UI PanelBar widget
 description: Learn how to create Kendo UI PanelBar for PHP, handle Kendo UI PanelBar Events, access an existing panelbar.
 ---